ZPreviewOrg/ZPreview/_process/001-before-submitting.md

 <span style="color:#f8a600">Be aware of the following before submitting your application:</span>

+- Review our [Grant Categories](/categories) page to understand the types of projects we fund.
 - Approved applicants will need to go through a KYC process to be eligible for funding, though they can remain pseudonymous to the public.
 - Applications can be submitted on a rolling basis, but will be reviewed every other week.
 - The larger the requested sum, the more diligence and milestones required